Between Us (Little Mix album)

-Between Us is the first greatest hits album by British girl group Little Mix, released through RCA Records on 12 November 2021.
-Announced on the tenth-year anniversary of the group's formation on The X Factor UK, it was described as a celebration of sisterhood and friendship, with the recording stages for the new songs taking place between the COVID-19 pandemic and group members Leigh-Anne Pinnock and Perrie Edwards' pregnancies.
-It was supported by the release of two singles; "Love (Sweet Love)" and "No", which both reached the top-40 on the UK Singles Chart.
+Between Us is a greatest hits album by British girl group Little Mix, released on 12 November 2021 through RCA Records.
+Described by the members as a celebration of sisterhood, friendship and fun, the announcement was made as part of the group's celebrations commemorating the 10th anniversary since their formation on the eighth series of The X Factor UK.
+It was supported by the release of two songs, "Love (Sweet Love)" and "No".